ISAITB/docs-tdl/source/testsuite/index.rst

 Test cases
 ~~~~~~~~~~

 This section is used to reference the test cases contained in the test suite.
-One or mose test case entries must be defined using the
+One or more test case entries must be defined using the
 ``testcase`` element whose structure is as follows:

 .. csv-table::